Shiv1O1/AccapellApp---A-Website-which-brings-your-inner-Singing-Skills/README.md

-# AccapellApp---A-Website-which-brings-your-inner-Singing-Skills
-Developed an end to end Web Application where immerging singers can record their voice, combine it with background music, compare their voice with original singers’ voice and also see the visualization effects for their songs.

 # AcapellaApp
 Website for singers to record voice, combine with background music, compare with original song with engaging visualizers and many more